bostikforever/Devguide/README.md

 ```

+### Running

-Build once with grunt:
+Build once with grunt every time the HTML template changes:

 ```
 grunt
 ```

-Then view it locally:
+Then view it locally. *NOTE*: The local view will update when the markup files are changed,
+so there is no need to re-run this command.

 ```
 gitbook serve book